3D Reconstruction in Noisy Agricultural Environments: A Bayesian Optimization Perspective for View Planning: Introduction

 This paper presents a novel approach for modeling and optimizing the reward function of the VP problem in order to effectively and efficiently reconstruct an area of interest in the presence of noise.
 The contributions of this work can be summarized in the following directions

-\begin{itemize} \item To the best of our knowledge, this work is the first to incorporate existing noise in the reward function of a VP problem for 3D reconstruction. \item Without knowledge of the analytic expression of the noise incorporated in the reward function, the proposed approach relies solely on a small number of noise realizations to carry out the 3D reconstruction task. \item To optimize the reward function with \textit{unknown} closed-form expression, the present work is the first to introduce well-motivated BO methods for the VP problem. \item Compared to most existing approaches that require discretization of the search space in order to be tractable, this work focuses on a \textit{continuous} optimization problem that considers the entire search space. \item Promising experimental results on three different agriculture-based environments demonstrate the effectiveness of the proposed approach for accurate 3D reconstruction with a \textit{limited} number of available cameras. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, this work is the first to incorporate existing noise in the reward function of a VP problem for 3D reconstruction. \item To optimize the reward function with \textit{unknown} closed-form expression, the present work is the first to introduce a well-motivated adaptive BO method for the VP problem. \item Compared to most existing approaches that require discretization of the search space in order to be tractable, this work focuses on a \textit{continuous} optimization problem that considers the entire search space. \item Promising experimental results on three different corn-based agricultural environments demonstrate the effectiveness of the proposed approach for accurate 3D reconstruction with a \textit{limited} number of available cameras. \end{itemize}